melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 # The Gift

-Now it's time to see the very first build, please allow SparrowCI a minute as it being very busy at this time sending Christmas gifts to all it's users.
-So we will see something like this:
+Now it's time to see the very first new gift wrapped in a holiday paper, please allow SparrowCI a minute do his job, as he is being very busy wrapping up other Christmas gifts.

+Finally we will see something like this:

 ![report](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/report.jpeg)

 # That is it?